-Quizzes will be given frequently during the lectures and outside of classroom using Carmen and/or, TopHat, and you must be in the classroom to take the quizzes for in-class quizzes.
-These short quizzes are meant to motivate you to participate actively in classroom activities and keep you up with the material introduced during class.
-Also, it gives you incentivize attendance and participation.
-These quizzes will not be made up and if you do not attend lecture, you cannot attempt, submit, or receive credit for these assignments.
-The quizzes are open book / open notes, and you are strongly encouraged to work together with your neighbors in the classroom.
-I will drop your two lowest quiz score when computing your quiz grade for the semester.
-The lowest 2 assignments are dropped to cover all work that is not turned in for any other reason.
+Quizzes will be given frequently using Carmen.
+These short quizzes are meant to motivate you to participate actively in classroom activities like watching lecture videos and keep you up with the material introduced in lecture videos.
+These quizzes will not be made up in general.
+The quizzes are open book/open notes.
+I will drop your lowest quiz score when computing your quiz grade for the semester.